Skip to main content

 • Replace your API key with a Parallel API key

-• Update your model name to “speed”
+• Update your model name to speed, lite, base, or core

 3. Review the documentation below for supported features